psyofme/psyofme.github.io/about.md

 ## About Me

-I’m **Mr. An Van Nguyen**, also known as **anvndev** — a curious mind with a deep passion for psychology and inner exploration.
+I'm **Mr. An Van Nguyen**, also known as **anvndev** — a curious mind with a deep passion for psychology and inner exploration.

-As the founder of **Inner Space**, I created this project with the hope of building a quiet, reflective place — where we can pause, heal, and gradually understand ourselves better.
+As the founder of **psyofme**, I created this project with the hope of building a quiet, reflective place — where we can pause, heal, and gradually understand ourselves better.

 I believe that by listening to our inner world and embracing our shared stories, we can find strength, connection, and compassion — both for ourselves and for others.

-> “Healing begins in silence, and growth begins with awareness.”
+> "Healing begins in silence, and growth begins with awareness."

 Thank you for being here. 🌿